bu-rcs/PkgAutoTest/README.md

 **Nextflow Process(es) failed while running Nextflow pipeline.**

-This issues is most likely to occur when the scheduler has an issue with the qsub options being used by Nextflow.
-Some modules require specific resources and some of those qsub options are extracted by the find_qsub.py script, which are saved under the column **qsub_options** in the resultant CSV file.
+The cause of a failed process could be one of the following:

+- A bad qsub option passed from CSV `qsub_options` column.
+- The job was terminated (e.g  by the process reaper.)
+- The job was deleted with the use of `qdel` command.

 The following are some suggestions on ways to troubleshoot this issue.

 - **OPTION 1:** In the directory where the nextflow script ran, there should be a hidden file called `.nextflow.log`.
 This will contain information about the nextflow pipeline and actions taken for each process.
-In this file, search for the keyword "Error" or "Failed" to find which process (or modules) failed to start the test.
+In this file, search for the keyword "Error", "Failed", or "Terminated" to find which process (or modules) failed.
 Sometimes additional information is shown in these logs that may indicate what went wrong.

-  Below is an example exerpt from a `.nextflow.log` file of a "Failed" job submission for module R/4.3.1 test.
+  **Bad qsub options.** Below is an example exerpt from a `.nextflow.log` file of a "Failed" job submission for module R/4.3.1 test.

     ```console
     ...